 If the licenses are registered but the corresponding resources do not appear in the list, or if the licenses are registered after the Cluster WebUI is started, click the Get License Info button.

-When the command is successfully executed, the message "License registration succeeded." is displayed in the console.
-When a message other than this is displayed, see "EXPRESSCLUSTER command reference" in the "Reference Guide".
+When the command is successfully executed, the message Command succeeded is displayed in the console.
+When a message other than this is displayed, see Chapter 7, "EXPRESSCLUSTER command reference" in the Reference Guide.